ericsonga/APCSAReview/_sources/ArrayBasics/aSummary.rst

 Java Keyword Summary
 =========================

 - **for** - starts both a general for loop and a for-each loop.
-The syntax for a for each loop is ``for (type variable : array)``.
+The syntax for a for each loop is ``for (variableType variableName : arrayName)``.
 Each time through the loop the variable will take on the next value in the array.
 The first time through the loop it will hold the value at index 0.
 - **static** - used to create a class method, which is a method that can be called using the class name like ``Math.abs(-3)``.

 Practice